Introduction

 (Source)

-As the history of Internet Explorer suggests, if you ask ‘when was the Internet Explorer popular?,’ the answer would be that it was the dominant web browser until about the early-2010s.
+As the history of Internet Explorer suggests, if you ask ‘when was the Internet Explorer popular?,’ the answer would be that it was the dominant web browser until about the early 2010s.
 It started facing increasing competition from other web browsers in the late 2000s and early 2010s.
 Despite its initial success, the history of Internet Explorer was not without controversy and criticism.

-There are several reasons why Internet Explorer faced declining market share and eventually lost its dominant position to these alternative web browsers.
 One reason was that Internet Explorer had a reputation for being slower and less reliable than its competitors.
 It also had a number of security vulnerabilities that were exploited by hackers, which damaged its reputation and made users hesitant to use it.

 In addition, Internet Explorer was often criticized for its lack of support for web standards and its tendency to introduce proprietary features that only worked in Internet Explorer.
 This made it difficult for web developers to create websites that worked consistently across different browsers and led to a proliferation of browser-specific code, which was time-consuming and frustrating for developers.

-In 2015, Microsoft released a new web browser called Microsoft Edge as a replacement for Internet Explorer.
-Microsoft Edge was designed to be faster, more secure, and more standards-compliant than Internet Explorer, and it introduced a number of new features, such as a reading mode, annotation tools, and a voice-based virtual assistant called Cortana.
+Microsoft Edge was designed to be faster, more secure, and more standards-compliant than Internet Explorer.
+It introduced a number of features – a reading mode, annotation tools, and a voice-based virtual assistant called Cortana.

+Why Was Internet Explorer Discontinued?
 The Birth of Microsoft Edge

 (Source)